bitinjection/BlogMarkdown/Home.md

 * Costs associated with adding/removing types vary based on which set of types you are modifying

 I will spend the second half of this article examining this object oriented approach, as I find it to be heavily criticized in ways which I think are unfair.
 If the above bullets are not clear, feel free to read on.

+# Common Object Oriented-based Complaints

+Hopefully it is now clear that there are no clear winners when it comes to emulating multiple dispatch.
+Many would have you believe, however, that the object oriented solution is a clear loser.
+While it is by no means perfect, I feel many complaints are exaggerated or meaningless.

+Though it will be discussed why later, many of the complains about the Visitor pattern will be addressed here as well.

+## It Breaks Encapsulation

+This argument is absolutely true.

+Object oriented programmer is centered around the idea that a set of data and the functions which operate on it should be packaged together.
+The public interface of the object protects the data from change which might put the object into an invalid state.

+When we use multiple dispatch, though, we call a function which is supposed to interact with more than one type.
+In other words, the function itself does not belong to any one object--rather it belongs to **both objects**.
+Since the language does not inherently support multiple dispatch, there is usually no facility to create a function which is somehow owned by multiple objects.

+I really have no counter argument here, but it is important to note that none of the other methods are any better in this respect.
+While the object oriented approach leverages the mechanics of objects, this does not mean that the author is attempting to shoe-horn the dispatch function into the object oriented paradigm.

+## You Don't Need It

+The idea here is that if you're attempting to implement multiple dispatch, there is going to be some other way which is simpler/better that you just aren't using.
+This is a particularly common complain when discussing the Visitor pattern (discussed later).

+The problem with this complaint is that it is just wrong.
+Situations which require multiple dispatch **really do require multiple dispatch**.

+Most of these complaints stem from improper the abuse of the Visitor pattern.
+Be very wary when reading about these--just because a person has improperly picked a pattern, and then that person later on finds a better way of solving their problem, does not mean that the initial solution is A Bad Thing that should never be used.

+## The Dispatch Functions Grow Combinatorially

+This one is another complaint that's absolutely correct.
+What drives me nuts is that it is a complaint!

+Consider our rock-paper-scissors game.
+Without going into the math behind it (though it is very simple), you can see from our matrix that there are three possible ways to attack, for a total of nine possible game-handling function calls.
+If we were to add another way to attack, we would have **sixteen** functions to write.

+In more complex games, such as any that you might find on the shelf in a store, there may be 20 or more potential entities to consider.
+For 20 entities, that's up to **four hundred** collision handling functions.

+Needless to say, I can see why people freak out about this exponential growth in the number of necessary functions.
+Unfortunately, **that's life, deal with it**.
+If you have a game with 20 entities flying around, you just have to deal with them colliding.
+There's no real way around it.

+Table-based methods have the advantage that not all cells need to be populated, but this just takes us back to the initial trade-off--an object-based design would require 400explicit function definitions, while a table based method would only require the ones that will actually ever be called (but you better hope you don't accidentally try to collide two objects that don't have a handler).

+I am not claiming that either approach is superior to the other, but the number of situations you need to mentally handle will grow expontentially whether you like it or not.

+## Open/Closed Concerns

+This one is actually tricky, legitimate, and will force me to finally bridge the gap between the general case of multiple dispatch and the Visitor pattern.

+The rock-paper-scissors example is a special case.
+In this instance, we are dispatching to two different types, each from the same group of types.
+In other words, a rock, paper, or scissors will always be up against a rock, paper, or scissors.
+Adding or removing a possible attack is going to cause a lot of code to shift around.
+Having to chance code in classes that deal with rock/paper/scissor attacks everytime a new attack is added or removed actually makes sense, and there probably are not many people that would complain about having to do this.

+The types dispatched to do not always have to be from the same group, though.
+A common example is that you have a group of heterogeneous types (with a common interface), and you want some way to render these.
+In this case, we have two seperate groups of types which we want to dispatch to.

+The usual example for this is some sort of drawing program.
+For example

+Shapes
+* Circle
+* Square
+* Line

+Renderers
+* Win32
+* GTK
+* ASCII

+A `Renderer` would have methods which render each type of `Shape`, and each `Shape` would simply provide the secondary dispatch function (`renderer.visit(this)`).

+The complaint is this: adding/removing a `Renderer` is insanely easy, but adding/removing a `Shape` is insanely difficult.
+Adding/removing a `Renderer` is as simple as adding or removing the class from the project.
+Adding/removing a `Shape` requires that **every Renderer object be modified**.

+My guess is that this asymmetry is where a lot of the convoluted definitions and flawed understandings originate.
+It is my opinion that if multiple dispatch is being used correctly, then the need to modify so many classes is ultimately justified.
+In the classic Shape/Renderer example above, you would **want** to modify all of your renderers when a shape is added/removed.